 How is your prayer life?

 Although it is a simple question, answering it can be challenging especially if you don’t want to be honest with yourself.
-Sometimes it’s easier to ask someone about their reading of scriptures.
+Sometimes it’s easier to ask someone about their reading of the scripture.
 They can tell how many chapters they have done, yet it is hard to put a prayer report on an excel sheet or tracker.

 That’s because prayer is sincere, deep, and personal communication with God.
-It’s all about relationship.
+It’s all about relationship with Him.
 As you begin the journey to make time for God, I encourage you to start out by praying.

-If this is new to you or hard here are some practical tips:
+If this is new to you or hard, here are some practical tips that can be helpful:

 - Set a time aside in your day.
 I like setting a time away in the morning to spend time with the Lord.
-Find a time slot in your day and make an appointment with Him.
+But find a time slot in your day that works well and make an appointment with Him.

 - Use prayer points to help you get started on what to pray.
 This helps guide you during your time with the Lord if you are unsure of what to pray.
-Here are a couple posts you can check out.
+Here are a couple of posts you can check out.

 2. Deal With Distractions

-This decision will call for you to put down the Tv remote, social media, Netflix, phone, tablet, or your tablet to make time.
+This decision will call for you to put down the Tv remote, social media, Netflix, phone, games, or your tablet to make time.

 I found it helpful to go in with a game plan.
-For example no social media after 5 pm or I won’t bring my phone into my room when I’m praying.
+For example, no social media after 5 pm or I won’t bring my phone into my room when I’m praying.
 A new one I have adopted is not to use my phone till after I have spent time with God in prayer and reading the Bible.

 Seeking God’s presence means hungrily seeking and pursuing the fullness of God.
 As a result of our pursuit, we have times when we experience God’s presence.
 And it’s when we experience His presence that making time with Him becomes very easy.

-Brother Lawrence, speaks on how he would have wonderful times in God’s presence while cleaning the dishes.
+Brother Lawrence, speaks about how he would have wonderful times in God’s presence while cleaning the dishes.

 These are simple ways to make time for God, that can really be fruitful.